After serving in prison for two years, Fairmont man to get new trial

 “Certainly, I did not agree with their decision or the Attorney General’s decision to confess error in the case.
 Basically, I think it makes it clear, they really didn’t read the transcripts of the trial to see what the case was based upon,” Freeman said.

-In presenting the case to the high court, Morissey and Assistant Attorney General Scott E. Johnson paraphrased testimony from Lt.
+In presenting the case to the high court, Morrisey and Assistant Attorney General Scott E. Johnson paraphrased testimony from Lt.
 Douglas Yost of the Fairmont Police Department regarding Chapman’s innocence.

 “As noted by the State in their brief to this Court, Lieutenant Douglas Yost of the Fairmont Police Department testified that no physical evidence linked Defendant Chapman to the crime scene, no DNA placed him at the victim’s residence, no videotape identified him as an occupant of the vehicle involved in the crime, nor were Defendant Chapman’s fingerprints on any item of the State’s evidence,” states the April 24 memorandum decision from the W.Va.
 Supreme Court.